reallinkD/TF2Changes/General.md

 - Improved casual/competetive rating system
 - Improved animations
 - Add more statistics (total shots, jumps, ...)
+- Make mp_tournament recognise and warn if it's the wrong/automatically load the config for the map

 ## Large Content Updates
 - Heavy Update